 Moreover, it provides an all-in-one solution for both live and automated webinars.
 The webinar software offers tons of other features, including a multi-presenter option, integration with popular email marketing software, shopping carts, and lead generation tools.

-- Multiple presenters, screen-sharing options, HD video, live chats
+- Screen-sharing options, HD video, and interactive live chat

 - Allows up to 100 attendees even in the basic plan